Installation and customization

 .
 The leading double dash on options is omitted,

-and dashes should become underscores.
+and dashes inside should become underscores.

 # This is used with pypi source and binary builds